0x10-z/MMM-TextClock/README.md

 ## Language support

 as of 2017-04-27 :
-English, Swedish, German and Dutch.
+English, Swedish, German, Dutch and Spanish.

-German translation by garbleflux
+- German translation by garbleflux
-Dutch translation by pjkoeleman
+- Dutch translation by pjkoeleman
-Spanish translation by 0x10-z
+- Spanish translation by 0x10-z

 ## Configuration options